top of page

 Indigenous Food and Agriculture Initiative Logo

-“With over 35 years of experience in food and business development work, the Intertribal Agriculture Council is excited about this opportunity to expand access to Native food producers and Tribal food systems that empower self-determination in Indian Country.
-Our collaboration with the USDA in standing up the Intertribal Food Business Center will heal broken food systems and build sustainable economic growth for our communities.”
+“With nearly 40 years of experience in food and business development work, the Intertribal Agriculture Council is excited about this opportunity to expand access that empowers self-determination and economic expansion in Indian Country.
+Our collaboration with the USDA in standing up the National Intertribal Food Business Center will increase efficiencies while building economic growth for our communities.”

 Kari Jo Lawrence